Figure Logo

 • Easy qualification.
 Since a home equity loan or HELOC is backed by collateral, they’re easier to qualify for and faster to set up.

 • Cheaper costs.
-Compared to private student loans and Parent PLUS loans, secured loans often attract lower interest rates and monthly repayments.1navigates to numbered disclosure
+Compared to private student loans and Parent PLUS loans, secured loans often attract lower interest rates and monthly repayments.1navigates to numbered disclaimer

 • Flexible borrowing.
 Unlike federal student loans, there are no annual caps — your borrowing limit is instead tied to the value of your home and the amount you’ve paid off.